SjoenH/local-bin/README.md

 ## Conclusion

-The `bin` project provides a set of command-line utilities designed to streamline various development and maintenance tasks.
-By utilizing these scripts, developers can simplify their workflow, improve productivity, and focus on the core aspects of their projects.
+This `local-bin` collection simplifies your development and maintenance workflow, boosting productivity by automating common tasks.

-For installation instructions, see the [Installation](#installation) section above.
+For setup, refer to the [Installation](#installation) section.